knightmoves-learn/km__advanced-c-sharp__025-basic-authentication/README.md

         - `HandleAuthenticateAsync()` should return `AuthenticateResult.Fail("Missing Authorization header")` if the request headers do NOT contain an `Authorization` key
         - Within a try block..
             - Set a variable to the authorization header using `AuthenticationHeaderValue.Parse(Request.Headers["Authorization"])`
-            - Set a variable to the byte value of the authorization header by using `Convert.FromBase64String` on it's `Paramter` property
+            - Set a variable to the byte value of the authorization header by using `Convert.FromBase64String` on it's `Parameter` property
             - Set a variable to an array containing both authorization string values by converting the byte value of the authorization header with `Encoding.UTF8.GetString()` and using `String.Split()` to split that value on the `:` character
             - Set a variable to the first value in the resulting array to get the username, and the second value to get the password
             - If the username and password variables you retrieved match the `_username` and `_password` properties...